A Review of Deep Reinforcement Learning for Smart Building Energy Management

 \subsection{Microgrid Optimization with Controllable Building Loads}

-Although some advances have been made in above-mentioned works, they take building loads as uncontrollable resources.
+In above-mentioned works, building loads are regarded as uncontrollable resources in microgrids.
 In fact, the energy cost of a microgrid could be reduced by scheduling loads flexibly.
 For example, Yang \emph{et al.} proposed a DDPG-based scheduling algorithm for a data center microgrid with renewable sources to reduce energy cost by choosing the execution time and the quantity of served workloads flexibly\cite{YangXiaoDong2019}.
-In \cite{Yang2019}, Yang \emph{et al.} investigated a large-scale smart home energy management problem in a residential microgrid and proposed an entropy-based collective multiagent reinforcement learning framework to learn home control strategies for scheduling EVs and ESSs.
-Simulation results based on real-world traces show the effectiveness of the proposed framework in reducing the operating cost and the peak load.
-In \cite{LeeJ2020}, Lee \emph{et al.} proposed a MAPPO-based algorithm to solve the demand response problem in a microgrid of residential district.
+Simulation results showed that energy cost can be reduced by 6.42\%.
+However, the microgrid optimization problem would be intractable if the number of controllable resources is large due to the increased action space.
+At this time, multi-agent DRL may be a good choice, which can coordinate all agents effectively.
+For example, Yang \emph{et al.} proposed an entropy-based collective multi-agent DRL algorithm to schedule EVs and ESSs in large-scale households.
+Simulation results based on real-world traces showed the effectiveness of the proposed algorithm in reducing the operating cost and the peak load\cite{Yang2019}.
+Similarly, Lee \emph{et al.} proposed an MAPPO-based algorithm to solve the demand response problem in a microgrid of residential district\cite{LeeJ2020}.
 The proposed algorithm intends to train multiple household agents centrally.
-Once an optimal policy is learned by each household agent, it can schedule household appliances under real-time pricing environment for reducing energy cost without knowing specific information about other households.
+Once an optimal policy is learned by each household agent, it can schedule household appliances without knowing specific information about other households.

-In this section, we review existing works on DRL applications in building microgrids.
-For easy understanding, we summarize the details of existing works in Table~\ref{table_6}.
-It can be observed that the proposed DRL-based methods can bring economic benefits for microgrid operators.
+\textbf{Summary}: In this section, we review existing works on DRL applications in building microgrids and summarize the details of existing works in Table~\ref{table_7}.
+It can be observed that existing works mainly focus on economic impacts of building microgrids and the proposed DRL-based methods can indeed bring economic benefits for microgrid operators.
 However, most of them neglect the control of building loads and all of them are not implemented in practice.